 Get Protected Now with FZCO Accountants

-Coming under enquiry by HMRC can be a daunting and stressful experience.
-Our Specialist Tax Investigation team is experienced in addressing HMRC’s concerns and bringing matters to a fair conclusion whilst keeping your direct involvement to a minimum so you can concentrate on the more pleasant things in life.
+Coming under enquiry by HMRC can a daunting and stressful experience.
+Our tax investigation specialists team has experience in addressing HMRC’s concerns.
+It will bring matters to a fair conclusion.
+Whilst keeping your direct involvement to a minimum so you can concentrate on the more pleasant things in life.

-FZCO & CO manage all stages of the process with HMRC from meeting with HMRC to understand their concerns and agree the work required through to gathering the information necessary to establish the relevant facts and presenting those facts to HMRC, quantifying the amount of any additional tax payable, negotiating with HMRC where the facts are unclear or the technical position is open to alternative interpretation and ultimately concluding a final settlement with HMRC to draw a line under the past and bring all of your tax affairs to up to date.
+FZCO Accountants manage all stages of the process with HMRC meeting.
+The clients concerns require through to gathering the information necessary to establish the relevant facts and presenting those facts to HMRC.
+The quantifying amount of any additional tax payable, negotiating with HMRC, where the facts are unclear or the technical position.
+It is open to alternative interpretation and ultimately concluding a final settlement with HMRC.
+It will also draw a line under the past and bring all of your tax affairs to up to date.

 The areas we specialise in include:

-- major investigations conducted by HMRC under Code of Practice 8 (“COP 8”) where fraud is not suspected but matters are complex and the potential outstanding tax is large.
+- major investigations conduct by HMRC under Code of Practice 8 (“COP 8”), where fraud is not suspect but matters are complex and the potential outstanding tax is large.
 The eyes have now become fixed on landlords.

 – disclosures of omitted income from letting residential properties under the Let Property Campaign.

 – general disclosure through HMRC’s Digital Disclosure Service.